 Parental/Legal Guardian Access

-Parental FERPA rights transfer to the student when the child turns eighteen or enrolls in a post-secondary institution as a degree seeking student.
+Parental FERPA rights transfer to the student when the child turns eighteen or enrolls in a post-secondary institution.

 Parents/legal guardians may obtain directory information and must be allowed under the following conditions: